amaanq/coc.rs/README.md

     /// see above example on how to create a client

     let task = tokio::spawn(async move {
-        /// staring the API events in a separate thread let mut event_builder = events::EventsListenerBuilder::new(client);
+        // staring the API events in a separate thread let mut event_builder = events::EventsListenerBuilder::new(client);
         event_builder.add_player("#2PP").add_players(vec!["#CVJLQOLR"])
-            .build(Handler) /// Building the eventListener struct
+            .build(Handler) // Building the EventListener struct
-            .start() /// starting the continuous polling of the clan/player/current_war endpoints .await;
+            .start() // starting the continuous polling of the clan/player/war endpoints .await;
     });
-    task.await.unwrap();
+    task.await?;
 }
 ```

-*Note: Each endpoint has a different cache refresh time.
-Each event will be fired at the exact time of new cache data in
+_Note_: Each endpoint has a different cache refresh time.
-the API.*
+Each event will be fired at the exact time of new cache data in the API.
 <br/>

 ### Features